hyperledger/fabric/docs/source/CONTRIBUTING.rst

-Getting the support of three or more of the Hyperledger Fabric maintainers for the new feature will greatly enhance the probability that the feature's related CRs will be included in a subsequent release.
+Getting the support of three or more of the Hyperledger Fabric maintainers for the new feature will greatly enhance the probability that the feature's related PRs will be included in a subsequent release.

 Maintainers meeting
 ~~~~~~~~~~~~~~~~~~~